onox/orka/README.md

       OpenGL exceptions are disabled and optimizations are enabled.

  * `GLFW_Lib`: Linker flags for GLFW.
 The default is `-lglfw`.

-If you choose not to use GPRBuild, you need to add the sources to your project and then use whatever build system you want.
-Just make sure that you link properly against your OpenGL implementation:

- * OS X: `-framework OpenGL -framework CoreFoundation`
- * Windows: `-lOpenGL32 -lGdi32`
- * X11-based (Linux, BSD, etc): `-lGL -lX11`

-If you're using GLFW, add `-lglfw3` or `-lglfw`.
-If you're on Windows and link against GLFW as a dynamic library, you also need to add `-lwinmm`.

 Examples
 --------